franjojosip/FoodLovers/README.md

-# FoodLovers
+## FoodLovers mobile application written in Kotlin
-FoodLovers mobile application written in Kotlin Application contains Firebase Database and Storage with MVVM architecture
+Application contains Firebase Database and Storage with MVVM architecture